jcreis/sgx-experiments/code-experiments/README.md

 ---

-*This is a summary version of the one that can be found in Intel's linux-sgx repository*
+**Disclaimer:** *This is a summary version of the one that can be found in Intel's linux-sgx repository*